Pre-release

 Default value: true

 If true, room/zone events will print.
-See Scene Events for more information.
+See Area Events for more information.

 goto_excludes_locked_doors